 Updates from CAPS: In response to COVID-19

-Montclair State University has shifted to remote learning for the remainder of spring 2020 due to concerns about the spread of COVID-19 and CAPS is responding to these changes by modifying our service delivery.
+Montclair State University’s CAPS has shifted to providing remote TeleHealth services for the Fall 2020 semester.
 Due to interstate restrictions on TeleHealth, services for students residing outside of New Jersey may be limited to consultation, drop-in groups, referral and Let’s TeleTalk.

-We will be posting information for the Montclair State community on this page as we develop our responses and additional resources for students, staff and faculty.
+We will be posting information for the Montclair State community on this page as we continue to develop our Covid-19 response and additional resources for students, staff and faculty.
 Please check back to this page for more information about how our services and availability may change in response to the situation.

 NJ Mental Health Cares, the state’s behavioral health information and referral service, will now also offer help to people dealing with anxiety and worry related to the Novel Coronavirus (COVID-19) outbreak.
 New Jerseyans can call 1-866-202-HELP (4357) for free, confidential support.
 NJ Mental Health Cares will be answered from 8 a.m. to 8 p.m. seven days a week by live trained specialists.